UCHealth University of Colorado Hospital, Highlands Ranch Hospital, Longs Peak Hospital, and Broomfield Hospital

 Dr. Ahrendt graduated from the Johns Hopkins University School of Medicine and completed her residency and fellowship training at the Johns Hopkins Hospital.

 Dr. Ahrendt is married to Dr. Steven Ahrendt, a fellowship trained Surgical Oncologist.
 She is the mother of three daughters.
-Outside of work, Dr. Ahrendt loves time with her family hiking, skiing, running, cycling, and fine dining.
+Outside of work, Dr. Ahrendt loves time with her family, hiking, skiing, running, cycling and fine dining.

 Andrew Cantor

-Vice President, UDR
+Senior Vice President, UDR

-Prior to joining the company, Mr. Cantor was with Archstone for ten years, beginning in the Corporate Headquarters in Englewood, Colorado from 2000 to 2007, and then with Archstone B.V., in Amsterdam, The Netherlands from 2007 to 2009.
+Prior to joining the company, Mr. Cantor was with Archstone for ten years, beginning in the corporate headquarters in Englewood, Colorado from 2000 to 2007, and then with Archstone B.V., in Amsterdam, The Netherlands from 2007 to 2009.
 Mr. Cantor held various positions of increasing responsibility including Assistant Vice President – Capital Markets and Group Vice President – Investor Relations and Corporate Communications.
-In August 2007, he transitioned to Group Vice President, for Archstone B.V., a subsidiary of Archstone that owned and operated residential real estate in Germany.
+In August 2007, he transitioned to Group Vice President for Archstone B.V., a subsidiary of Archstone that owned and operated residential real estate in Germany.
 Before joining Archstone, he was with ProLogis.

 Mr. Cantor holds a Bachelor of Science degree in Business Administration/Finance from Colorado State University.
 He is a member of NMHC and the Urban Land Institute.
-He currently serves on the Board of Trustees for the YMCA of Metropolitan Denver and the Board of Directors for UCHealth Highlands Ranch Hospital.

 Kurt Schwartzkopf